Singapore Centre for Chinese Language

 The establishment of Singapore Centre for Chinese Language (Abbreviation: SCCL; 新加坡華文教研中心 (xīn jiā pō huá wén jiào yán zhōng xīn)) was announced by Singapore Prime Minister Lee Hsien Loong on 6 September 2008, and was opened by then Minister Mentor Lee Kuan Yew on 17 November 2009.
 The Centre was established to position Singapore as a centre of excellence for the learning, teaching and educational research of the Chinese language in a bilingual context.

-Jointly set up by the Ministry of Education (Singapore) and National Institute of Education, SCCL is an autonomous centre within Nanyang Technological University, Singapore, signifying the best collaborative efforts of the Singapore government, its professional teachers' training institute and academia in Chinese language education.
+Jointly set up by the Ministry of Education (Singapore) and National Institute of Education, SCCL is an autonomous centre within Nanyang Technological University, Singapore, signifying the collaborative efforts of the Singapore government, its professional teachers' training institute and academia in Chinese language education.

 Training

 Singapore Centre for Chinese Language (SCCL) started its in-service training courses in June 2009.
 It aims to enhance the teaching literacy, competency and professionalism of Chinese language teachers.
 To date, SCCL has provided training for more than 30,000 Chinese language teachers.

 To create further education opportunities for Chinese language teachers, SCCL and the University of Hong Kong jointly offer the Master in Teaching and Learning Chinese Language programme and the Doctor of Education in Research in Chinese Language Education programme.
 SCCL also collaborates with SUSS and SEED Institute to offer the Bachelor of Arts Degree in Chinese Language Education programme.

 The Singapore University of Social Sciences (SUSS) and SCCL signed a Memorandum of Understanding (MOU) to collaborate in the SUSS School of Humanities and Behavioural Sciences's BA Chinese Language Education Programme (BACLE).